fle/django-multi-email-field/README.rst

-Field and widget to store a list of e-mail addresses in a `Django <https://www.djangoproject.com>`_ projects.
+Field and widget to store a list of e-mail addresses in a `Django <https://www.djangoproject.com>`_ project.

 It provides: